dos-group/vessim/docs/index.md

     - Vessim already implements analytical models for realistic Li-ion battery modeling
     - Configurable charging/discharging policies based on your strategy

-- **Controllers** (yellow): Enable logging, monitoring, REST APIs, and custom control strategies
+- **Controller** (yellow): Enable logging, monitoring, REST APIs, and custom control strategies
-    - Monitors can track the energy system state and carbon emissions over time, e.g. in a CSV file
+    - Loggers can track the energy system state and carbon emissions over time in memory or, e.g., in a CSV file
     - REST APIs can provide real-time visibility and control over the simulated energy system
     - You can implement custom control strategies to e.g. schedule computing workloads based on energy availability